-In 2020, Associate Director Dr. Leftwich met with incoming graduate students to introduce the research document, describe its purpose as a tool to establish goals and expectations, guide research activities, and provide continuous feedback regarding research results.
+In 2021, Associate Director/Director Dr. Leftwich met with incoming graduate students to introduce the research document, describe its purpose as a tool to establish goals and expectations, guide research activities, and provide continuous feedback regarding research results.
 Each section of the research document was discussed in detail.
 Dr. Leftwich met individually with each graduate student as they prepared their research document to provide feedback and guidance in completing the review as well as establishing and communicating their research direction.

-Research documents and updates were received from 22 MS and early-stage PhD students during the 2020 spring semester and 2020 fall semester, a total of 44 for the calendar year.
+Research documents and updates were received from 19 MS and early-stage PhD students during the 2021 Fall semester and 17 for the 2021 Spring semester, a total of 35 for the calendar year.
+This is 100% of those expected to be submitted.

 The initial research document drafts were reviewed by Dr. Leftwich and the student's major advisor.
 Once all suggested edits are implemented, the document is approved and signed by the student's major professor, committee, and a member of the MicroEP/MSEN management team.
-Subsequent updates, submitted each fall and spring semester, are reviewed and signed by the major professor and the MicroEP/MSEN management team.
+Subsequent updates, submitted each Fall and Spring semester, are reviewed and signed by the major professor and the MicroEP/MSEN management team.
 This helps document the student's progress on their intended research - through completion for MS students and, for PhD students, until the candidacy research proposal is approved by their committee.